efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-14-gladiator-beasts-guide-by-brenduke.md

 ### Gaia Plate Magnets
 Dominant Skills Used: {Straight to the Grave}, {Restart}

 This deck has proven itself to be quite formidable and has gone from the metagames underdog to a true tier two deck.
 There are two main versions of the deck.
-Firstly a standard 20 card variant which is built for consistency and a 30 card {The Grass is Greener} version which gives up some consistency for power.
+Firstly a standard 20 card variant which is built for consistency and a 30 card {The Grass Looks Greener} version which gives up some consistency for power.
 The deck revolves around sending Magnet Warriors to the graveyard to provide fuel for Gaia Plate and to enable Delta’s ability to special summon Valkyrion.
 The deck can also very easily swarm with Powerful Rebirths and carries outs to our backrow in Anti-Magic Arrows (Restart) or Storm (SttG).
 * The 20 card version of the deck is easier to handle for us than the 30 card version because the 20 card version does not often carry {Triamid Pulse}.

 We have an even matchup against this deck because we carry outs to both their boss monsters in Floodgate Trap Hole, Super Rush Headlong, Murmillo and e-con take.
 You will want to save Floodgate Trap hole for Beta, Valkyrion and Gaia Plate.
 You will also want to play around allowing Delta to summon Valkyrion unless you have an answer to it.
 For example, you may wish to attack with a Gladiator before running over Delta with Laquari to open up and threaten the Murmillo play.
 Also, you may wish to avoid destroying Delta by battle if you have Floodgate Trap Hole set.
 Here a Murmillo on Delta would be better than running over it in battle.
 I find that we have favorable odds against the Restart version since Laquari can beat over monsters but the SttG version stops us doing that.
 Additionally, Storm is a bigger threat than Anti-Magic Arrows.

 **Matchup Tips:**
 * If you destroy Delta by battle you will not be able to respond to Valkyrions summon with backrow unless it is spell speed 3 (counter trap).
 * Do not destroy Delta while the opponent has enough Magnets in grave to summon him if you do not have an answer to Valkyrion
 * Do not waste backrow on Beta in your turn.
-Beta can tribute itself off as a quick effect. (e.g. do not Floodgate it off Rebirth/{Kurogane} in your turn).
+Beta can tribute itself off as a quick effect. (e.g. do not Floodgate it off Rebirth/{Spiritual Earth Art - Kurogane} in your turn).
 * If tagging in two Gladiators, always tag in Bestiari first so that you can respond to Powerful Rebirth with Murmillo
 * It is important to check your opponent’s graveyard in this matchup to see if a Valkyrion summon is possible and to see how much rocks they have to maintain Gaia Plate.
 * You should be trying to close this game out quickly.
 The longer this matchup goes on the worse it is for you.
 They will build up resources for a big Storm/AMA OTK play.